Revenge of the Sith by Matthew Stover (Legends) (Part 2)

 As we open chapter 3, ominously entitled “The Way of the Sith”, Anakin is like…literally vibrating with excitement about going to this Sithly Showdown.
 Obi-Wan takes a moment to be like “…you OK there, buddy?”, to which Anakin replies “YES I AM FINE I WOULD JUST LIKE TO DISMANTLE THIS SHIP WITH MY BARE HANDS NOTHING WORRISOME GOING ON HERE.”

 At this, Obes chides him, all “don’t get too distracted with your interest in murder and property destruction, Ahhhhnakin“, and the two have a Good Hearty Chuckle about how Old Habits Die Hard and that eventually Obi-Wan is going to have to stop bossing Anakin around.
-(Yeah, because Anakin would TOTALLY be glad to not have THAT to complain about/secretly love.)
+(Yeah, because Anakin totally hates THAT.)

 Should Anyone Here Present Know of Any Reason That This Couple Should Not Be Joined in Matrimony